 By: Dave Olsen

-Argon Oxygen Decarburization, frequently referred to as “AOD”, is an advanced technology for the refinement of iron, nickel, and cobalt based alloys.
+AOD stands for Argon Oxygen Decarburization, which is an advanced technology for the refinement of iron, nickel, and cobalt based alloys.
 By melting a charge in a furnace, and then placing it into the AOD vessel, the metal producer is able to utilize lower cost charge materials, improve mechanical properties, recover nearly 100% of metallic charge elements, and remove dissolved gases, as well as most of the carbon and sulfur.
 No other process offers similar capabilities in the foundry.